In this course, we use git repositories to share code between you and us.

 issues on your remote Github repository.

-tab for a list of your open issues (bugs).
-Each issue has
+tab on Github to see a list of your issues.
+Each issue corresponds to a failed

 log file is the output generated when running